Rubusch/linux-c/030__platform-devices/021__leds_with_dt_binding/README.md

 # LED Module with Devicetree Binding (open firmware)

-Shows a mere copy for personal notes of A. Rios LED driver for the 5.4 Kernel (originally).
+Shows a mere copy for personal notes of A. Rios LED driver for the 5.4 Kernel (originally), tested on 6.1.

 #### Notes on `container_of()`